Aerial view of cars in a parking lot.

 If you’re an existing customer, you’ll be able to order your next car three months before the end of your current lease.
 If you’re approaching the last three months of your lease, we’d recommend that you visit our ‘Find a vehicle’ tool and start thinking about your next car sooner than you may have done previously.

 If you’ve extended your current lease, you can order your next car at any point during your extension.
-We’d recommend you keep searching for a suitable vehicle and place your next order as soon as you can.
+We’d recommend you keep searching for a suitable vehicle and order as soon as you can.
 You can collect your new car as soon as it’s ready – you do not have to wait until the end of your lease extension.

 COVID FAQs icon.png